Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 })
 ```

-	### Add a distance varaiable circle to the first value in the comparison.
+	### Add a distance variable circle to the first value in the comparison.
 Set the second value to a high number such as 500.
 	```blocks
 	forever(function () {
     if (distance >= 500) {